subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 I am proposing that the vision neurons have a dense interconnection architecture of the spin glass type, and furthermore the multiple minima of its resulting energy function $E(x_1,...,x_N)$ correspond to states of reality in the external world.

 But how does the brain correlate the external reality with the state of the vision neurons, in other words how does it make sure that the image that it generates bears some correspondence to what is actually happening in front of us?
-A possible mechanism by which this is done is as follows, this is inpired by the text to image models discussed in the previous section: The light impinging on our retina leads to neuronal signals that are processed using the CNN like structure that Hubel and Wiesel discovered.
+A possible mechanism by which this is done is as follows, this is inspired by the text to image models discussed in the previous section: The light impinging on our retina leads to neuronal signals that are processed using the CNN like structure that Hubel and Wiesel discovered.
 This results in the signal getting converted into a configuration of neurons, lets call it the context $c$.
-These context neurons then interact with the vision neurons to create the energy function $E_W(x_1,...,x_N,c)$, and the resulting minima of this energy function results in a configuratrion of vision neurons that result in what we see.
+These context neurons then interact with the vision neurons to create the energy function $E_W(x_1,...,x_N,c)$, and the resulting minima of this energy function results in a configuration of vision neurons that result in what we see.
 Hence in some sense most of the information in the image that we see is already stored in the vision neurons of our brain, the sparse signals coming from our eyes merely serve as a pointer to choose the correct image.

 This mechanism also serves as a way in which we can conjure up images even with our eyes closed.
 There are portions of our brain that store memories, most likely in the hippocampus.
 The neural configurations of these memories can also serve as the context vector $c$ that triggers the vision neurons to create images for us.

-Just like for images, there is perhaps a corresponding part of the brain that is reponsible for generating language, lets call it the language neurons.
+Just like for images, there is perhaps a corresponding part of the brain that is responsible for generating language, lets call it the language neurons.
 This comes with its own interconnection topology and energy function $E(x_1,...,x_N)$.
 The minima of this energy function correspond to words and sentences that correspond to thoughts that we are trying to verbalize.
-In anology to images, words are like pixels, and a thought is a collections of words just as an image is a collection of pixels.
+In analogy to images, words are like pixels, and a thought is a collections of words just as an image is a collection of pixels.
 But how do the language neurons decide on what thought to verbalize?
 This leads to the idea of a context $c$ which controls the language output by controlling the minima that the language energy function settles into.
 In this case the context can be one of several things: